 DNCE are pretty much a diet Maroon 5 with Joe Jonas taking up the role of Adam Levine.
 But unlike Maroon 5, who started their career making good songs, DNCE hit the ground running with Cake By The Ocean, which sucks warthog testicles.
 First off, the instrumentation is terrible, even with a somewhat-decent bassline.
 The mixing is overdone to the point of noise.
 None of the instruments have room to shine or breathe, especially in the chorus.
 The overmixing also affects the vocals, which are also shit with Joe clinching his nuts with a wrench to sound like Adam Levine.
 And now for the lyrics.
 This song is ten pounds of stupid with a metaphor that’s nonsensical and gross.
 Cake By The Ocean.
 Why would you have cake at- it’s about sex isn’t it?
 Of course, it’s about sex.
 This song is as subtle as a zit the size of a dime.
 This is the type of music that you’d expect to hear at a crazy-wild college fraternity party where everyone is drunk off their ass and there’s vomit everywhere.
 I hope that DNCE don’t stick around, but considering the events of this year, I’m not betting on it.

-The number 9 song comes from an artist who also had the same position in last year’s Worst Songs list and is responsible for some of the whitest music of our times.
+The number 9 song comes from an artist who was responsible for one of the whitest songs of our times last year.
 Welcome back, Charlie Puth.

 I was originally going to give this spot to One Call Away, but then I realized that We Don’t Talk Anymore is much worse.
 Can we talk about this instrumentation first?
 It’s basically the love-child of the WGWAG genre and the slowest tropical house beat found.
 Fun fact: the guitar in the song was recorded in a closet through an IPhone.
 That explains why it sounds so cheap and why it doesn’t mesh well with the rest of the instrumentation.
 The writing doesn’t help matters, either, as it’s just a post-breakup song where Charlie is all pissy about it like an attention-hungry toddler.
 It really makes me not want to sympathize with him.
 His vocals are lightweight crap and he has zero chemistry with Selena Gomez, who is also still not over the relationship.
 I have an idea, you two: instead of bitching about not being together, why don’t you, I don’t know, get back together and spare our ears of this crap?
 God.